Letter from Reuben Hedlock, 10 April 1846

 Excerpt:

-is Suspended from office untill Next General Conference for several changes such as making to free with another mans wife which was fuly proved against him by Her own testimony and others togeather with His own confession.
-He said that while travling among the Branches he Had often layed down to Rest him in the Bretherens Hauses and falen assleep and when he awoke found the sister cudling him to keep him warm the council testified as to the course of tyriny used by him in the church and are now Rejoicing that they are freed from ...
+is suspended from office untill Next General conference for several changes such as making to free with another mans wife which was fuly proved against him by Her ouwn testimony and others togeather with His own confession.
+He said that while travling among the Branches he Had often Layed down to Rest him in the Bretherens Hauses and falen assleep and when the awoke found the sister cudleing him to keep him warm the council testified as to the course of tyriny used by him in the church and are now Rejocing that they are freed from ...

 • Page 3